political-analysis/what-is-rationality/what-is-rationality.md

 ### Interstitial period

 The Romans assimilated and built upon Greek thinking.
 They exported it through their empire to much of Afro-Eurasia.
 When the Roman Empire fell, Christian monasteries in Western Europe preserved Greco-Roman knowledge through the Dark Ages.
 Much Medieval learning in Western Europe was concerned with absorbing and building upon Greco-Roman knowledge.

+Some innovations in logic occurred in this period.
+Medieval logicians developed the theory of the syllogism further.
+They also developed the study of [logical fallacies](https://en.wikipedia.org/wiki/List_of_fallacies), which remains important basic reasoning knowledge today.

 ### The Enlightenment

-The Age of Enlightenment was to a great extent driven by Greco-Roman ideas and values, particularly [liberalism](https://en.wikipedia.org/wiki/Liberalism).
-Eventually, Western European colonialism and internationalism would export Enlightenment ideas and values to every time zone.
-This illustrates the extent of the influence of Greco-Roman thought.

-The ideals of the Enlightenment include liberalism and rationality.
-Both ideas are highly Greco-Roman, in content and to some extent in inspiration.
-So we can see that Greco-Roman thinking is a big part of our cultural, intellectual, and political DNA.
-In particular, the seeds of our modern Western conception of rationality come from Ancient Greece.

 ### Analytic philosophy